 - Inslee's campaign headquarters will be in Seattle - the only HQ located on the West Coast in the current field of Democratic hopefuls.

-- Hickenlooper was the 42nd Mayor of Colorado from 2011 to January 2019.
-Prior to this he ran a brewing company in Denver after being laid off as a geologist.
+- Hickenlooper was the 42nd Governor of Colorado from 2011 to January 2019.
+Prior to this he was the Mayor of Denver, the city in which he previously ran a brewing company after being laid off as a geologist.

 - He has a strong record of success running as a moderate Democrat in the purple state of Colorado on issues like gun control, Medicaid and the death penalty.